- Schedule Risk Overview

 statistical probability:

 Art: Standard Deviation for Project Managers.
-The concepts behind Standard Deviation and how it is used.
+The concepts behind Standard Deviation and how it is used (see more on standard deviation).

 Art: Predicting Future Project Outcomes - The power of uncertainty.
 Monte Carlo, Latin Hypercube and Sampling.